reflectivity/reflectivity.github.io/workshop_2020.md

 The purpose of the meeting is to discuss the detail of the work that we have been doing since the last meeting in [Abingdon, UK](https://reflectivity.github.io/workshop_2019/) and plan for what to do next.
-This work is split into 4 working groups which will make up the Break-out sessions:
+This work is split into 4 working groups which will make up the Break-out sessions: File Formats, Data Analysis, Reproducibility, Education and Outreach
-    File Formats
-    Data Analysis
-    Reproducibility
-    Education and Outreach

 ### Tentative agenda: